stes/DeepLabCut/_sources/docs/standardDeepLabCut_UserGuide.md

 - `tensorpack`: a lot of augmentation possibilities, multi CPU support for fast processing, target maps are created less efficiently than in imgaug, does not allow batch size>1
 - `deterministic`: only useful for testing, freezes numpy seed; otherwise like default.

 Alternatively, you can set the loader (as well as other training parameters) in the **pose_cfg.yaml** file of the model that you want to train.
-Note, to get details on the options, look at the default file: [**pose_cfg.yaml**](https://github.com/AlexEMG/DeepLabCut/blob/master/deeplabcut/pose_cfg.yaml).
+Note, to get details on the options, look at the default file: [**pose_cfg.yaml**](https://github.com/DeepLabCut/DeepLabCut/blob/master/deeplabcut/pose_cfg.yaml).

 **MODEL COMPARISON:** You can also test several models by creating the same test/train split for different networks.
-You can easily do this in the Project Manager GUI, or use the function ``deeplabcut.create_training_model_comparison(`` ([check the docstring for more details!](https://github.com/AlexEMG/DeepLabCut/wiki/DOCSTRINGS#or-use-create_training_model_comparison)).
+You can easily do this in the Project Manager GUI, or use the function ``deeplabcut.create_training_model_comparison``.

-Please also see our helper WIKI on selecting models: https://github.com/AlexEMG/DeepLabCut/wiki/What-neural-network-should-I-use%3F
+Please also consult the following page on selecting models: https://deeplabcut.github.io/DeepLabCut/docs/recipes/nn.html#what-neural-network-should-i-use-trade-offs-speed-performance-and-considerations

  See Box 2 on how to specify **which network is loaded for training (including your own network, etc):**